imightexist/node-WindowsForms/howtouse.md

 ```
 First argument is the id of the component, and the second is the function that runs when it is clicked
 ## For linux...
-Install mono and if necessary the mcs compiler
+Install mono and if necessary the mcs compiler.
+Instead of using require('windowsforms') use require('windowsforms').linux